AGelstein/spotify-react/README.md

 [x] fix login state issues
 [x] fix any existing tailwindcss breaks issues
-[x] upgrade paging to be numbers rather than just fwd and back [ ] interegrate the playlist update rest call to add a song to an existing playlist [ ] get token from local storage rather than drill that prop [ ] fix login token clearing out every single time the page is or reloaded
+[x] upgrade paging to be numbers rather than just fwd and back [x] create ability to read existing logged in users' playlists [ ] interegrate the playlist update rest call to add a song to an existing playlist [ ] get token from local storage rather than drill that prop [ ] fix login token clearing out every single time the page is or reloaded